Tony Liu

 Hello!
 My research sits at the intersection of causal inference and machine learning, with a focus on observational methods: how do we build an understanding of the world when we cannot run a randomized experiment?

 I develop machine learning approaches that improve observational causal methodology in order to answer causal questions in complex data domains.
-Alongside my awesome collaborators, I use these methods across data science applications in public health, social communication, mental wellness, and medicine.
+Alongside my fantastic collaborators, I use these methods across data science applications in public health, social communication, mental wellness, and medicine.

 selected publications

-1. Measuring Causal Effects of Civil Communication Without Randomization
+2. Measuring Causal Effects of Civil Communication Without Randomization

 Tony Liu, Lyle Ungar, Konrad Kording, and Morgan McGuire